nheidloff/blog-nh/_posts/2025-06-27-mcp-acp-a2a-agent-protocols.md

 ## Asynchronous Execution

 With ACP agents can pause and [await](https://agentcommunicationprotocol.dev/how-to/await-external-response)  additional data.
-This enable long running tasks, `Human in the Loop` and elicitation.
+This enables long running tasks, `Human in the Loop` and elicitation.

 ```python
 @server.agent()